Chart Color Schemes

 Jacobs Well - Alberton lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of November 2025, Jacobs Well - Alberton's population is approximately 5,586, indicating a growth of 979 people since the 2021 Census.
-This increase represents a 21.3% rise from the previous figure of 4,607 inhabitants.
-The change is inferred from an estimated resident population of 5,397 in June 2024 and an additional 124 validated new addresses since the Census date.
-The population density stands at 36 persons per square kilometer, providing ample space per person.
-Jacobs Well - Alberton's growth rate exceeded both the non-metro area (8.8%) and the national average, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 85.2% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Jacobs Well - Alberton's population was around 5,586 as of November 2025, according to AreaSearch's analysis.
+This figure reflects an increase of 979 people since the 2021 Census, which reported a population of 4,607 people.
+The change is inferred from the estimated resident population of 5,397 as of June 2024 and an additional 124 validated new addresses since the Census date.
+This level of population equates to a density ratio of 36 persons per square kilometer.
+Jacobs Well - Alberton's growth rate of 21.3% since the 2021 census exceeded both the non-metro area (8.8%) and the national average, marking it as a notable growth leader in the region.
+Interstate migration contributed approximately 85.2% of overall population gains during recent periods.

 Frequently Asked Questions - Population